AndyRex08/My-Social-Links/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful Think i'll keep working on it to make it better and achieve a more responsive site across all device.
+Think i'll keep working on it to make it better and achieve a more responsive site across all device.

 ### Useful resources